loda-lang/loda-programs/programs/oeis/list2.md

 * [A220753](http://oeis.org/A220753) ([L12 program](A220753.asm)): Expansion of (1+4*x+5*x^2-x^3)/((1-x)*(1+x)*(1-2*x^2)).
 * [A220844](http://oeis.org/A220844) ([L16 program](A220844.asm)): Sum of inclusive heights of complete 4-ary trees on n nodes.
 * [A220845](http://oeis.org/A220845) ([L16 program](A220845.asm)): Sum of exclusive heights of complete 3-ary trees on n nodes.
+* [A220932](http://oeis.org/A220932) ([L09 program](A220932.asm)): Equals two maps: number of n X 3 binary arrays indicating the locations of corresponding elements equal to exactly two of their horizontal and antidiagonal neighbors in a random 0..2 n X 3 array.
 * [A220944](http://oeis.org/A220944) ([L14 program](A220944.asm)): Expansion of (1+3*x+5*x^2-x^3)/((1-x^2)*(1-3*x^2).
 * [A220946](http://oeis.org/A220946) ([L13 program](A220946.asm)): Expansion of (1+2*x+2*x^2-x^3)/((1-x)*(1+x)*(1-3x^2)).
 * [A221049](http://oeis.org/A221049) ([L14 program](A221049.asm)): Expansion of (1+2*x+3*x^2-x^3)/((1-x)*(1+x)*(1-2*x)*(1+2*x)).